 - Explain the trends you use to support your prediction – including all inconsistencies and their impact on your prediction.

 - Use ECHA’s Read-Across Assessment Framework (RAAF) to validate that your read-across adaptation is robust and complete.

 Consider if you can improve the rejected adaptation or provide a new valid adaptation addressing the deficiencies listed in ECHA’s decision.
-If you cannot do this within the given timeframe, you will need to conduct the standard test as required in the decision.
+If you cannot do this by the given deadline , you must conduct the standard test as required in the decision.